blast-hardcheese/haskell-talk-parsec/README.md

 Transformations
 ===============

+As it turns out, we can fmap on the result of a parse:

     -- Parse reversed string
     λ> parseTest (reverse <$> (string xs)) "hello" "olleh"

-    -- Parse base 10 number, returning it as an Int
-    -- We have to specify the return type of the parser here, for `read`'s benefit
+Parse a base 10 number, returning it as an Int.
+We do have to specify the return type here, so `read` knows what to look for.
+If `read` fails, the parse fails, and the next is tried.

 ``` {.sourceCode .literate .haskell}
 baseTen :: Stream s m Char => ParsecT s u m Int